AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation

 Although we gain an executable action sequence within the progressive generation process, there are still differences in the specific location of the target information and the structure between different web pages.
 The action sequence may collect XPath with specific characteristics in a single HTML and lose generalizability.
 To enhance the reusability of the action sequence, we propose a synthesis phase.

-Specifically, we randomly select $n_s$ webpages from the test case as seed webpages.
+Specifically, we randomly select $n_s$ webpages from the case as seed webpages.
 Then, we generate an action sequence for each of them.
-Subsequently, we execute multiple different action sequences to extract information from the seed webpages, respectively.
-We collect all action sequence and their corresponding results and then choose one action sequence that can extract all the target information in the webpages as the final action sequence.
+Subsequently, we execute multiple different action sequences to extract information from the seed web pages, respectively.
+We collect all action sequences and their corresponding results and then choose one that can extract all the target information in the web pages as the final action sequence.